 📍 Bosco Verticale

-Bosco Verticale: Milan's Green Towers and Urban Vision
+Bosco Verticale: Capturing Milan's Vertical Forest and Urban Oasis

 Historical tram in transit in Milan